-There are a number of funding opportunities available designed specifically to help initiatives or projects which support the Park aims.
-Check the website for current programmes, including.
+Funding opportunities may be available to help initiatives or projects which support the Park aims.
+Check the website for current programmes, including:

 Outdoor Learning Travel Grant: Offering schools and community groups from across Scotland up to 75% transport costs, up to £200.